 My father was named Sri Indraditya, my mother was named Nang Suang, and my elder brother was named Ban Muang.
 There were five of us born from the same womb: three boys and two girls.
 My eldest brother died when he was still a child.

 When I was nineteen years old, Khun Sam Chon, the ruler of Mae Sot, came to raid Tak.
 My father went to fight Khun Sam Chon on the left; Khun Sam Chon drove forward on the right.
 Khun Sam Chon charged in; my father’s men fled in confusion.
 I did not flee.
-I mounted my elephant, split through the soldiers 1 and pushed ahead in front of my father.
+I mounted my elephant, split through the soldiers1Some people consider “bek-phon,” which means “open a way through the soldiers,” to be the elephant’s name rather than a description of the king’s action. and pushed ahead in front of my father.
 I fought an elephant duel with Khun Sam Chon.
 I fought Khun Sam Chon’s elephant, Mas Muang by name, and beat him.
 Khun Sam Chon fled.
-Then my father named me Phra Ramkhamhaeng 2 because I fought Khun Sam Chon’s elephant.
+Then my father named me Phra Ramkhamhaeng2Khamhaeng means “bold” and Ram is used in honor of the Hindu god Rama, an avatar of Vishnu and the hero of the Ramayana legend. because I fought Khun Sam Chon’s elephant.

 In my father’s lifetime I served my father and mother.
 When I caught any game or fish I brought them to my father.
 When I picked any sour or sweet fruits that were delicious and good to eat I brought them to my father.
 When I went hunting elephants and caught some, either by lasso or by driving them into a corral, I brought them to my father.
-When I raided a town or village and captured elephants, men and women of rank 3, silver, or gold, I turned them over to my father.
+When I raided a town or village and captured elephants, men and women of rank,3The phrasing leaves it indeterminable whether these “men and women” were servants/slaves or people of high rank.
+The latter is more likely. silver, or gold, I turned them over to my father.
 When my father died, my elder brother was still alive and I served him steadfastly as I had served my father.
 When my elder brother died, I got the whole kingdom for myself.

 In the time of King Ramkhamhaeng this land of Sukhothai is thriving.
 There are fish in the water and rice in the fields.
 The lord of the realm does not levy tolls on his subjects for traveling the roads.
 They are free to lead their cattle or ride their horses to engage in trade.
 Whoever wants to trade in elephants, does so; whoever wants to trade in horses, does so; whoever wants to trade in silver or gold, does so.
-When any commoner or man of rank dies, his estate – his elephants, wives, children, granaries, rice, servants, and groves of areca palm and betel vine 4 – is left in its entirety to his son.
+When any commoner or man of rank dies, his estate – his elephants, wives, children, granaries, rice, servants, and groves of areca palm and betel vine4Chewing betel involves nuts from the areca palm tree wrapped in betel vine leaves, two unrelated plants.
+But, since they are eaten together they are often grown together. – is left in its entirety to his son.
 When commoners or men of rank differ and disagree, the King examines the case to get at the truth and then settles it justly for them.
 He does not connive with thieves or favor concealers of stolen goods.
 When he sees someone’s belongings, he does not covet them; when he sees someone’s wealth, he does not get angry.
 If anyone riding an elephant comes to him to put his own country under his protection, he helps him, treats him generously, and takes care of him.
-If someone comes to him with no elephants, no horses, no men or women 5, no silver or gold, he gives him some, and helps him until he can establish a state of his own.
+If someone comes to him with no elephants, no horses, no men or women,5Same as note 3.
+The phrasing leaves it indeterminable whether these “men and women” were servants/slaves or people of high rank.
+The latter is more likely. no silver or gold, he gives him some, and helps him until he can establish a state of his own.
 When he captures enemy warriors or their chiefs, he does not kill them or beat them.

 There is a bell hanging at the palace gate.
 If any commoner in the land has a disagreement and wants to make his case known to his ruler and lord, it is easy; he goes and strikes the bell that the King has hung there.
 King Ramkhamhaeng, the ruler of the kingdom, hears the bell; he calls the man in and questions him, examines the case, and decides it justly for him.
 So the people of this land of Sukhothai praise him.
-They plant groves of areca palm and betel vine, coconut 6, mango, and tamarind in abundance all over this land.
+They plant groves of areca palm and betel vine, coconut,6This is usually translated as “coconut groves and jackfruit groves,” but it seems likely that หมากลาง is another kind of coconut, not a jackfruit.
+The same goes for the other coconut groves in the inscription. mango, and tamarind in abundance all over this land.
 Anyone who plants them gets them for himself and keeps them.
-Inside this city there is a marvelous pond 7, the water of which is as clear and good to drink as the water of the Mekong River in the dry season.
+Inside this city there is a marvelous pond,7It’s unknown if this should be singular or plural.
+There are several large ponds within Sukhothai’s fortifications at present, but it’s not known when they were dug. the water of which is as clear and good to drink as the water of the Mekong River in the dry season.
 The triple rampart surrounding this city of Sukhothai measures about seven kilometers.

-Inside this city of Sukhothai 12, there are wihans, there are golden statues of the Buddha; there are statues nine meters in height, there are big statues of the Buddha and medium-sized ones, there are big wihans and medium-sized ones; there are new monks; monks who have been so for five years, monks who have been so for ten years, and monks who are masters.
+Inside this city of Sukhothai,12This may be intended to describe only Wat Mahathat, the city’s main temple, rather than the city in general. there are wihans, there are golden statues of the Buddha; there are statues nine meters in height, there are big statues of the Buddha and medium-sized ones, there are big wihans and medium-sized ones; there are new monks; monks who have been so for five years, monks who have been so for ten years, and monks who are masters.

 West of this city of Sukhothai is Wat Saphan Hin, where King Ramkhamhaeng bestows alms to Mahathera Sangharaja, the sage monk who has studied the Tripitaka from beginning to end, who is wiser than any other monk in the kingdom, and who has come here from Nakhon Si Thammarat.
 Inside Wat Saphan Hin there is a large rectangular wihan, tall and exceedingly beautiful, and the nine-meter tall Phra Attharos standing Buddha statue.